How Do Passive Investors Make Money in Apartment Syndications?

 Conversely, the GP may not offer a preferred return but a profit split instead.
 For example, 70% of the cash flow is distributed to the LP and the remaining 30% to the LP.
 However, I do not like this structure for the same reason why I don’t like putting the asset management fee ahead the LP returns – a reduction in alignment of interest.
-Therefore, the GP will usually offer a preferred return and the remaining cash flow is split between the LP and GP.
+Therefore, the GP will usually offer a preferred return and specify a split of the overall profits between the LP and GP.

 This remaining profit split can range from 90/10 (i.e. 90% to the LP, 10% to the GP) to 50/50.
 A common variation on the profit split will include hurdles, using return factors like the internal rate of return (referred to as IRR hereafter) or cash-on-cash return.
-For example, the LP is offered an 8% preferred return and the remaining profits are split 70/30.
-But, once the LP receives a 13% IRR, the profit split drops to 50/50.
+For example, the LP is offered an 8% preferred return and 70% of the total profits.
+But, once the LP receives a 13% IRR, they receive 50% of the profits thereafter.